top of page

 4. Consequences of crimes for foreigners

-During the procedure for issuing a residence permit, the commission of a criminal offence and the initiation of a corresponding investigation have the following consequences for foreign nationals :
+During the procedure for issuing a residence permit, the commission of a criminal offence and the initiation of a corresponding investigation have the following consequences for foreigners :

 • Residence permits (including settlement permits) may not be issued (Section 79, Paragraph 2 of the Residence Act),